nitesh7sid/fabric-java-sdk-app/README.md

 * Rest server will be started at port 8080 with Url `http://localhost:8080/fabric-java-sdk-app/api` for testing api's.

 #### TODO:
+* Rest API's for Install, Instantiate, Invoke, Query chaincode.
 * Documentation on Rest API's
-* Rest API's for Install, Instantiate, invoke, query chaincode.